 CE 410 ENGINEERING HYDROLOGY (3-0-3)(F).
 Integrated approach to hydrology, using the hydrologic/system or control volume as a mechanism for analyzing hydrologic problems and hydrologic processes – water cycle, atmospheric water, surface and subsurface water, hydrologic analysis and design, design storms and peak flow and design flow estimation; hydrologic design methods; snowmelt runoff and evapotranspiration.
 PREREQ: CE 330, MATH 275 or PERM/INST.

-CE 412 (GEOS 412) HYDROLOGY: FLOW IN GEOLOGIC SYSTEMS (3-0-3)(S).
-Introduction to the hydrologic cycle focusing on subsurface water and its relationship to surface water.
+CE 412 (GEOS 412) HYDROGEOLOGY (3-0-3)(S).
+Introduction to the hydrologic cycle focusing on subsurface water and its relationships to surface water.
 Physics of flow through porous media, physical properties of aquifer systems, methods to determine aquifer characteristics, groundwater modeling and relationships between groundwater and streamflow.
 May be taken for either CE or GEOS credit, but not both.
 PREREQ: PHYS 111 or PHYS 211, MATH 175 and GEOS 212 or CE 330 or ME 330.

 CE 420 ENVIRONMENTAL PROCESS CHEMISTRY (3-0-3)(S)(Even years).
 Chemical principles of water and wastewater treatment processes and reactions in receiving waters.
 Topics include chemical thermodynamics, reaction kinetics, acid-base equilibra, mineral precipitation/dissolution, and electrochemistry.
 PREREQ: CE 320 or PERM/INST.